 - The baptizer says the words in Matthew 28:19, applying the water three times: once after the words “in the Name of the Father,” again after the words “and of the Son,” and finally after the words “and of the Holy Spirit.”
 The baptizer is free to say other things, but it is essential to quote Matthew 28:19 without modification.

-If these three conditions are met, then the baptism is valid in all churches.
+If the these conditions are met, then the baptism is valid in all churches.
+The person counts as baptized, and the anointing can happen later.

 Now let us imagine a situation where two friends are baptized by the same preacher on the same day in the same baptistery.
 In both cases, the preacher intends to perform a valid Christian baptism.
 In both cases, they are immersed three times.